ArjixWasTaken/Repak-X/repak-gui/docs/UI_CHANGELOG.md

 ### Components
 - **Tooltip**: Implemented a custom `Tooltip` component (HeroUI style) to replace default browser tooltips.

+### Bug Fixes
+- **Mod Details Panel**: Fixed a crash/stale error state when deleting or moving the currently selected mod.
+- **Root Folder Move**: Fixed an issue where moving mods to the root folder (e.g., `~mods`) would fail with "Folder does not exist" due to incorrect path resolution in the backend call.

 ### Documentation
 - **Proposals**: Added `LAUNCH_GAME_PROPOSAL.md` detailing the backend requirements for the game launcher feature.